-A few weeks ago, I reviewed the movie A Map for Saturday.
+A few weeks ago, I reviewed the movie A Map For Saturday.
 As you know, I loved the movie.
 I got in contact with the director/star, Brook Silva-Braga, and fresh from his trip in Africa, he was kind of enough to give me an interview.

-NM: You took your trip in 2005.
+Nomadic Matt: You took your trip in 2005.
 What made you decide to video tape it?
 What kind of reactions did you get on the road?

-BSB: Well I had been working at HBO for a while and the only reservation I had about leaving for a year was what it would mean for my career.
+Brook: Well I had been working at HBO for a while and the only reservation I had about leaving for a year was what it would mean for my career.
 So bringing the camera was a way to say to myself, ‘See, you aren’t throwing away your career.’
 People reacted well to the camera especially once I learned to wait a while before bringing it out.
 It also distinguished me a bit from the rest of the crowd but I think people didn’t really imagine what I was doing would end up in theaters and on TV, I was just a guy with a camera.

 Well, I suppose it’s a matter of priorities and background.
 My parents traveled quite a bit when they were younger and it was always something that was encouraged but not something I prioritized.
 It was a fluke business trip to Asia that introduced me to the Thai backpacking scene and really planted the seed to take a big trip.
 If I hadn’t met Bill and Paul on Ko Samui and heard about their RTW trip I probably would still be in an office myself.